Combatting Illegal Wildlife Trafficking.

 Their overexploitation through illegal fishing has led to significant population declines and ecological damage.

-There are over 40 different species of Seahorse with the genus Hippocampus, derived from the ancient Greek word hippókampos (híppos meaning "horse”) and and kámpos meaning "sea monster”.
+There are over 40 different species of Seahorse with the genus Hippocampus, derived from the ancient Greek word hippókampos (híppos meaning "horse”) and kámpos meaning "sea monster”.
 Male Seahorses carry the baby during reproduction.

 Seahorses are monogamous.
 Seahorses are flagship species and indicators of ecosystem health.
 They are heavily traded for consumption in traditional medicine.